 Many drinkers admit to smoking and vice versa, which can lead to cross-tolerance and cross-sensitization.
 Combining the two causes cancer, respiratory diseases, cardiovascular disease, liver damage, and death.

 Dealing with Alcohol Poisoning

 Watching someone affected by alcohol poisoning can be a traumatizing moment.
 Here are some steps you should take:

 - Call 911 for urgent medical help

+Remember, you should not give them any drink other than water.
 Be careful when taking care of them.
 Some might become aggressive or violent.
 Explain what is happening as you wait for the ambulance.

 Learn What to Know About Alcohol Poisoning in Idaho at Northpoint Recovery